Introduction: The Scenario When Debt Collectors Lie About What You Pay

 - Falsely assuming a larger financial responsibility than really exists.

-- Portraying themselves as acting on behalf of a government institution or a law firm when, of course, they are not parties at all to either of those entities.
+- Portraying themselves as acting on behalf of a government institution or a law firm.
+When, of course, they are not parties at all to either of those entities.

 - Threatening arrest or legal action, they cannot take.